IMikhaylov2710/mrHandy/README.md

 2) coordinate for every knuckle
 3) centroid of your knuckles

-In master mode your mouse cursor follows the basis of your palm in absolute coordinates (beta).
+In master mode your mouse cursor follows the basis of your palm in relative coordinates (beta).
 Currently this program only supports one monitor (two monitors support will be added later).

-To click with mouse close index and big finger.
+To click with mouse close index finger and thumb.
+To release simply get those fingers apart.
+By doing so you can drag and drop applications or select text or do various stuff.
+To double click close middle finger and thumb.

 **Whats new?**

-1) Added push/release control of mouse
+1) Added double click option
-2) Reworked click from open palm -> fist to closing index and big finger
+2) Added various image enhancement parameters
+3) Added linear coordinates correction

 For compliance or collaboration feel free to contact me at i.mikhailov@omnigene.tech